SolaX Battery: An Independent Review by Solar Choice

 Background on SolaX – Company History

 SolaX Power started out in 2007 by CEO Li Xinfu with their headquarters in Hangzhou, China.
-They quickly expanded globally thereafter with offices in the UK, Netherlands, Germany, Australia and the USA.
-They have 6 offices globally with over 500 employees and revenues of $142 million USD.
-They distribute to products through existing channels to over 60 countries and have sold over 600,000 SolaX inverters worldwide.
+Their website states they have 6 offices globally with over 2,000 employees and revenues of $142 million USD.
+The company’s main product line is their budget-friendly solar inverters which are distributed around the world including Australia.

-SolaX launched their first battery in 2018 which has now been superceded by several generations of design iterations.
+SolaX launched their first battery in 2018 and have released several new generations in recent years.
 The current ‘triple power’ series is aimed at the residential market.
 Their batteries are designed and manufactured using in-house IP and facilities.

 Basics of SolaX Lithium Batteries